 Excellence in Care

 Programs of the Department of Neurological Surgery include:

-- Neurocritical Care – This subspecialty combines knowledge and skills from neurology, neurosurgery, and critical care medicine in the comprehensive resuscitation, monitoring, and management of complex and life-threatening neurological problems.
+- Neurocritical care: Our neurocritical care experts combine knowledge and skills from neurology, neurosurgery, and critical care medicine in the comprehensive resuscitation, monitoring, and management of complex and life-threatening neurological problems.

 - Neurotrauma: Through this program at Parkland Memorial Hospital, we play a major role in the provision of trauma care to the citizens of Dallas and visitors to our city who experience severe head injury or sustained trauma to the spine and spinal cord.

 - Pediatric neurosurgery: Our pediatric neurosurgery team provides the highest level of care in treating a wide variety of pediatric neurosurgical disorders.
 We offer innovative treatments and procedures, including open microsurgery, gamma knife radiosurgery, MRI-guided laser ablation, endovascular neurosurgery, and minimally invasive skull base surgery.

 - Spine Program: We offer innovative treatment options for the most complex spinal conditions including spinal tumors and fractures, back and neck pain, spondylolisthesis, spinal deformities and degenerative disease.
 Some of the treatments available are nerve-conduction studies, endoscopic surgery, and CyberKnife radiosurgery.